profmikegreene/kechirase-los-lobos/README.md

 If something funky is going on, copy the /dbtest.php file into either tsugi/www or rating/www and access it to see if you're having db connection issues

 ### todo
-- [ ] remove need to run extra composer command
+* remove need to run extra composer command
-- [ ] delete config.sh from rating and tsugi ??
+* delete config.sh from rating and tsugi ??
-- [ ] programmatically finish tsugi db config
+* programmatically finish tsugi db config
-- [ ] programmatically config a rating
+* programmatically config a rating
-- [ ] what to do with google login
+* what to do with google login
+* do we need ip addressing still?

-### How I made it
+### How I made it - for blogging later
 1. git init
 2. create .ignore folder and .gitignore
 3. create docker-compose.yml